LAST WEEK IN A NUTSHELL

 - Core scenario

-- We believe that this context remains positive for ex-US equities, value stocks and assets (banks, commodities) to hedge inflation and higher yields.
+- We believe that this context remains positive for ex-US equities, value stocks and assets (banks) and short duration.

 RECENT ACTIONS IN THE ASSET ALLOCATION STRATEGY